onlyuser/dexvt-lite/README.md

 ---------

 * Revolute Joint Constraints
+    * "Non-hinge" joints
+        1. In each joint's rotation step, choose a pivot that aligns the end-effector with the target.
+        2. Enforce joint constraints in euler space by squeezing the post-rotation orientation of the adjacent segment to be within the joint's maximal deviation from neutral orientation, for each euler axis.
+        3. Resume normal CCD to finish.
+    * "Hinge" joints
-    1. In each joint's rotation step for "hinge" joints, instead of choosing a pivot that aligns the end-effector with the target, choose a pivot that minimizes the distance between the end-effector and the target, all the while staying within the joint's plane of free rotation.
+        1. In each joint's rotation step, instead of choosing a pivot that aligns the end-effector with the target, choose a pivot that minimizes the distance between the end-effector and the target, all the while staying within the joint's plane of free rotation.
 Setting correct goals early on avoids most problems described [here](https://stackoverflow.com/questions/21373012/best-inverse-kinematics-algorithm-with-constraints-on-joint-angles).
-    2. Enforce "hinge" joint constraints perpendicular to the joint's pivot by squeezing the post-rotation orientation of the adjacent segment to be within the joint's plane of free rotation.
-This provides added numerical stability so the pivot doesn't "drift".
+        2. Enforce joint constraints perpendicular to the joint's pivot by squeezing the post-rotation orientation of the adjacent segment to be within the joint's plane of free rotation.
+This seems redundant with #1, but it provides added numerical stability so the pivot doesn't "drift".
-    3. Enforce "hinge" joint constraints within the joint's plane of free rotation by squeezing the post-rotation orientation of the adjacent segment to be within the joint's maximal deviation from neutral orientation.
-This seems redundant with #1, but further helps reduce error accumulation.
+        3. Enforce joint constraints within the joint's plane of free rotation by squeezing the post-rotation orientation of the adjacent segment to be within the joint's maximal deviation from neutral orientation.
-    4. Enforce "non-hinge" joint constraints in euler space by squeezing the post-rotation orientation of the adjacent segment to be within the joint's maximal deviation from neutral orientation, for each euler axis.
-Fallback to the naive way of enforcing joint constraints.
-    5. Resume normal CCD to finish.

 * Prismatic Joint Constraints
-    * In the prismatic joint's translation step, slide the adjacent segment by the maximal extent it can slide within the joint's range of free translation to align the end-effector with the target, and resume normal CCD to finish.
+    * In each joint's translation step, slide the adjacent segment by the maximal extent it can slide within the joint's range of free translation to align the end-effector with the target.

 * End-effector Orientation Constraints
-    * In each joint's rotation/translation step, simply extend the end-effector position by the end-effector orientation offset, and resume normal CCD to finish.
+    * In each joint's rotation/translation step, simply extend the end-effector position by the end-effector orientation offset.

 Screenshots
 -----------